gofQ/basic-portfolio-template/README.md

 ![Data.js](https://i.ibb.co/0jZ3p6w/data.png)
 ![Data.js](https://i.ibb.co/0jZ3p6w/data.png)

+## Contributing
+Did you found a bug or got an idea for a new feature?
+Feel free to use the [issue tracker](https://github.com/gofQ/basic-portfolio-template/issues) to let me know.
+Or make directly a [pull request](https://github.com/gofQ/basic-portfolio-template/pulls).

 ## About Me

 If you have any questions or suggestions about this portfolio, please don't hesitate to contact me.
 You can reach me using the following links: